-- It has been about one year since your last calibration. - Your potentiostat has been serviced. - You notice breaks or discontinuities in the data curves recorded with your system. - You are running the system in a very different environment you used when the unit was last calibrated.
+- It has been about one year since your last calibration. - Your potentiostat has been serviced. - You notice breaks or discontinuities in the data curves recorded with your system. - The system is being run in an environment that is very different from the previous operating environment.
 For example, if the Reference 3000 was calibrated at 15 °C and you are now operating it at 30 °C, you should recalibrate.